 The most common problems affecting the eyes and ears can be corrected with lenses and hearing aids.
-But there’s no implement that can give a leg up to another important sense that can fade with aging.
+But no implement can give a leg up to another important sense that can fade with aging.
 And that’s our sense of smell.

 As we reported here last year, cognitive decline is already linked to a failing sniffer.
 Now, a new study shows flunking a smell test is linked to more than just dementia.
 It also predicts impending frailty and death.

-This changed big time with COVID-19, when 40 to 50 percent of people infected with the coronavirus reported loss of smell as one their symptoms, and more than five percent of them never recovered their full range of smell following infection.
+This changed big time with COVID-19, when 40 to 50 percent of people infected with the coronavirus reported loss of smell as one of their symptoms, and more than five percent of them never recovered their full range of smell following infection.

 Until the pandemic, suffering from a waning ability to smell was seen as an early warning sign of Alzheimer's and Parkinson's disease.
 Now, with the latest study from Johns Hopkins University, we have even more to be concerned about.